Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Radiation Conditions for Open Wave-Guide Networks

 Restricted to $\ff_{\alpha}$, this becomes $X_{\ff_{\alpha}}=\sum_{j=1}^{d-1}a_j(0,Y)\pa_{Y_j},$ which is a vector field tangent to $\ff_{\alpha}.$ This is part of the normal symbol along $\ff_{\alpha}.$ Using the coordinates $(s,\zeta'),$ near $\ff_{\alpha}\cap\mf,$ we see that it belongs to $\cV_{\Sc}(\ff_{\alpha}).$

 If $X,Y\in\cV_{3\Sc}(\overline{\bbR^d}_{\WG}),$ then $[X,Y]\in\cV_{3\Sc}(\overline{\bbR^d}_{\WG})$ and

-does not vanish on $\ff_{\alpha}.$ We make special note of this important property of the normal symbol on a front face: it takes values in a non-commutative algebra, and the normal symbol of a commutator does not vanish to one higher order along $\ff_{\alpha}$, as is the case for the normal symbol along $\mf.$ The normal symbol on $\ff_{\alpha}$ of an element of $\cV_{3\Sc}(\overline{\bbR^d}_{\WG})$ is a vector field on $\ff_{\alpha},$ which usually is not constant.
+does not vanish on $\ff_{\alpha}.$ We make special note of these important properties of the normal symbol on a front face: it takes values in a non-commutative algebra, and the normal symbol of a commutator does not vanish to one higher order along $\ff_{\alpha}$, as is the case for the normal symbol along $\mf.$ The normal symbol on $\ff_{\alpha}$ of an element of $\cV_{3\Sc}(\overline{\bbR^d}_{\WG})$ is a vector field tangent to $\ff_{\alpha},$ which usually is not constant.
 In fact, the normal symbol on $\ff_{\alpha}$ should be understood as a global operator acting on $\cS(\ff_{\alpha}).$

-The restriction, $X_{\ff_{\alpha}},$ does not contain any information about the coefficient $a_0(0,Y).$ To recover this information we use oscillatory testing by considering a function $f\in\cC^{\infty}(\overline{\bbR^d}),$ with $f(0,0)=\tau,\,\pa_y f(0,0)=\xi.$ Computing in these coordinates, we see that
+The restriction, $X_{\ff_{\alpha}},$ does not contain any information about the coefficient $a_0(0,Y).$ To recover this information we use oscillatory testing by considering a function $f\in\cC^{\infty}(\overline{\bbR^d}),$ with $f(0,0)=\tau\in\bbR,\,\pa_y f(0,0)=\theta\in\bbR^{d-1}.$ Computing in these coordinates, we see that